cnsaeman/Polisher/readme.md

-To start celsius, type java -jar Polisher.jar in the installation directory.
+To start polisher, type java -jar Polisher.jar in the installation directory.

 ## Introduction